2025 update on $\varepsilon_K$ in the Standard Model with lattice QCD inputs: Input Parameters

 Recently the HFLAV collaboration reported the \texttt{ex-comb} results for $\Vcb$ in Ref.~\cite{HFLAV:2022esi}.
 In their version of \texttt{ex-comb}, they use results of multiple channels: (1,2) results for $\Vcb$ obtained using the CLN parametrization methods applied to the experimental results for the $\BtoDst$ and $\BtoD$ decay modes combined with the semileptonic form factors determined using the lattice QCD tools by FLAG 2021 \cite{FlavourLatticeAveragingGroupFLAG:2021npn} and FNAL/MILC \cite{FermilabLattice:2014ysv}, and (3) results for exclusive $\Vcb$ obtained using the CLN and BGL methods to analyze the experimental results of LHCb for the $\BstoDs$ and $\BstoDsst$ decays combined with the semileptonic form factors determined from lattice QCD by HPQCD \cite{McLean:2019sds, McLean:2019qcx}, and (4) results for exclusive $\Vub/\Vcb$ determined from the ratio of $\RBF(\Lambda_b)$ and $\RBF(B_s)$ with the form factors obtained from lattice QCD by Ref.~\cite{Detmold:2015aaa} and HPQCD \cite{McLean:2019sds}.
 Here the caveats are that they also neglect unwanted correlation among the semileptonic form factors determined from lattice QCD due to sharing the MILC gauge ensembles in the data measurements.
 The HFLAV results for $\Vcb$ are collected in Table \ref{tab:Vcb} \subref{tab:ex-Vcb}.

 In Ref.~\cite{Harrison:2023dzh} the HPQCD collaboration reported updated \texttt{ex-comb} results for exclusive $\Vcb$.
 In their version of \texttt{ex-comb} they use results from two independent channels: (1) results for $\Vcb$ determined from the Belle untagged data of the $\BtoDst$ decays ~\cite{Belle:2018ezy} and (2) results for $\Vcb$ obtained from the LHCb untagged data of $\BstoDsst$ decays \cite{LHCb:2020hpv} combined with the semileptonic form factors obtained using lattice QCD tools by the HPQCD collaboration.
 They adopted the heavy-HISQ method \cite{Harrison:2021tol} to obtain the semileptonic form factors, in which they use the HISQ action (one of the improved staggered quark actions) to interpolate to the charm quark mass and to extrapolate to the bottom quark mass.
 They use the MILC HISQ gauge ensembles \cite{Follana:2006rc} for the numerical study.
 Their results are consistent with those of FNAL/MILC 2022, but just have bigger errors.
 The HPQCD results for $\Vcb$ are collected in Table \ref{tab:Vcb} \subref{tab:ex-Vcb}.
 In Table \ref{tab:Vcb} \subref{tab:ex-Vcb} we summarize results for inclusive $\Vcb$.
 The tension between inclusive $\Vcb$ and exclusive $\Vcb$ remains in the $3.1\sigma \sim 4.0\sigma$ level as before.
+One good news is that the difference in exclusive $\Vcb$ between the CLN\footnote{ For more details, refer to Refs.~\cite{ Caprini:1995wq, Caprini:1997mu}. }and BGL\footnote{ For more details, refer to Ref.~\cite{Boyd:1995sq}. } parametrization methods has disappeared since 2019 \cite{Kim:2019vic}, as one can see in Fig.~\ref{fig:Vcb-cln-bgl-1}.
+In Fig.~\ref{fig:Vcb-cln-bgl-1}, the substantial discrepancy between the exclusive $\Vcb$ values obtained using the CLN paramtrization and those obtained using the BGL parametrization were observed until the first version of the FLAG 2019 report \cite{FlavourLatticeAveragingGroup:2019iem} (refer to the magenta label \magenta{FLAG-19} in Fig.~\ref{fig:Vcb-cln-bgl-1}).
+This discrepancy has disappeared since the SWME 2019 report \cite{Kim:2019vic} (refer to the green label \greenfour{SWME-19}).
+The critical issues on the debates have been resolved by the time evolution as in Fig.~\ref{fig:Vcb-cln-bgl-1}.
+Details on the previous debates and unresolved issues between CLN and BGL are described in \cite{Bailey:2018feb}.